Funnelbeaker culture: Economy

 Studies on plant use at Funnel Beaker sites are biased by the scarcity of sites with waterlogged preservation.
 Based on analysis from northern Germany, Denmark, Sweden and the Netherlands, the state of the art is that the crop analyses show assemblages that are dominated by Hordeum vulgare var. nudum (naked barley) and Triticum turgidum ssp. dicoccum (Triticum dicoccum, emmer).
 Moreover, Triticum monococcum ssp. monococcum (Triticum monococcum, einkorn) and Triticum aestivum ssp. aestivum and/or Triticum turgidum ssp. durum/turgidum (Triticum aestivum/Triticum turgidum, free-threshing wheat) frequently occur in small quantities.
 Triticum durum/turgidum (hard/rivet wheat) has been demonstrated at Frydenlund and in Albersdorf.

 Oil plants Linum usitatissimum (linseed) and Papaver somniferum ssp. setigerum (opium poppy) occur very scarcely, and mostly from the Middle Neolithic (c.
 3300 BCE) onwards.
 However, Linum and Papaver are probably underrepresented at Funnel Beaker sites.
 In contrast to starch-rich seeds/fruits, these oil-rich remains easily burn away when in contact with fire.

 Wild fruit remains preserved as carbonised remains include e.g. Corylus avellana (hazelnut), Malus sylvestris (crab apple), Crataegus monogyna (common hawthorn) (also found in Wangels), Rubus fruticosus (blackberry), Rubus idaeus (raspberry), and Viscum album (mistletoe), while use of Prunus spinosa (sloe) is suggested by a single imprint.

-In a recent paper, scientists from Kiel University (Collaboarative Research Centre 1266) have found that although there are general similarities in used plants, differences in the production are evident.
+In a recent paper, scientists from Kiel University (Collaborative Research Centre 1266) have found that although there are general similarities in used plants, differences in the production are evident.
 This is shown by two recently investigated sites.
 In Frydenlund, Funen, Denmark, the grinding stones were used to grind wild plants only.
 In Oldenburg, Germany, grain was processed.
 In Frydenlund, the absence of cereal grinding combined and an abundance of carbonised cereals from soil samples indicates that probably grain was processed to a porridge-like meal.
 In Oldenburg, in contrast, bread (possible flat bread) was produced in addition to porridge.

 The Funnelbeaker culture was dominated by animal husbandry of sheep, cattle, pigs and goats, but there was also hunting and fishing.

 There was also flint mining (in the Malmö region) and collection of flintstone (Świętokrzyskie Mountains), which was traded into regions lacking the stone, such as the Scandinavian hinterland.
 Huge flint axes from Denmark or northern Germany were distributed to Dutch groups.